 The northern section of the GWMP, between Spout Run to I-495/Capital Beltway, is the busiest section of the parkway and serves about 26 million drivers annually.
 It is a four-lane divided scenic parkway that is listed on the National Register of Historic Places and serves as a major commuter route between northern Virginia and Washington, D.C., carrying roughly 70,000 vehicles per day.
 It also provides access to several recreational and historic sites along the roadway.
 The physical roadway is reaching the end of its lifespan in the northern part of the parkway.
 NPS wants to rehabilitate the historic parkway to provide a safe and scenic experience while extending its lifespan.
 This project will repair and rehabilitate deteriorating aspects of the roadway as well as implement safety improvements while preserving the cultural and historical characteristics of the parkway.

-Construction activities are tentatively scheduled to begin in August 2022.
+Construction activities began in August 2022.
 The project is anticipated to be completed in late 2025.
 In September 2018, the NPS achieved a major milestone project by completing an environmental review completed for the rehabilitation.
 The NPS completed an Environmental Assessment and analyzed public comments before deciding how best to rehabilitate the north section of the parkway.